worker-tools/html/README.md

 }
 ```

-Note that there are some subtle differences here (these follow from the way async/await works):
+Note that there are some subtle differences compared to the earlier examples.
 - The initial response will include headers and html up to and including `<h1>Hello World!</h1>`
 - The time API request will not be sent until the headers and html up to and including `<h1>Hello World!</h1>` have hit the wire.

+These follow from the way async/await works, so shouldn't be too surprising to those already familiar with common async/await pitfalls.

-If for any reason you don't want to use streaming response bodies, you can import the `BufferedHTMLResponse` instead, which will buffer the entire body before releasing it to the network.
+If for any reason you don't want to use streaming response bodies, you can use the `BufferedHTMLResponse` instead, which will buffer the entire body before releasing it to the network.

 ## See Other
 You can combine this library with tools from the [@worker-tools family of tools](https://github.com/worker-tools) such as `@worker-tools/response-creators`: